A new e-commerce site for a premium UK pasta subscription service

 Exploring navigation, UI for dietary preferences and different visual styles for the account section.

-I tested subjects online, using a Figma link and Zoom
+The product manager and I tested the design with users live, using a Figma link and Zoom.

 Arguably the most important, this page needed to communicate the unique business model of the subscription service and the rotating weekly menu.
 The product cards also had to include the ‘Double Portion’ up-sell option.